-These four gadgets are some of the most potent occult technology for altering consciousness ever created.
-Check out what we’ve got for you…
+These three devices are some of the most effective occult technology for changing consciousness ever built.
+Check out what our special selection in this article.

-Since the dawn of history, human beings have been trying to alter their consciousnesses, with every conceivable means, from fasting to sleeplessness to psychedelic drugs and many, many more ways.
-It’s like sex: If there’s any conceivable way to do it, somebody’s tried it.
-In the 20th and 21st centuries, however, we’ve gotten some incredible new occult technology for pushing our minds out of their usual ruts and into unexplored territories:
+Since the start of our era, people have been attempting to change their consciousnesses, with every possible way, from fasting to sleeplessness to psychedelic drugs and many, many more ways.
+It’s like sex: If there’s any possible way to do it, someone’s tried it.
+In the 20th and 21st centuries, however, we’ve gotten some incredible new occult technology for transporting our minds out of their usual ruts and into unexplored areas:

 1. The Dream Machine

 “Subjects report dazzling lights of unearthly brilliance and color… Elaborate geometric constructions of incredible intricacy build up from multidimensional mosaic into living fireballs like the mandalas of Eastern mysticism or resolve momentarily into apparently individual images and powerfully dramatic scenes like brightly colored dreams.”